 - Blood administration (not done frequently but it happens)

-- Pain management most often used with a Cesarean
+- Pain medicine most often used with a Cesarean

 Routine Placement of IV during Labor

 Most hospitals have this as just a routine of care.
-Most of the places I work, the IV is placed soon after admission, and we also try to get lab work at the same time so you only have to be poked twice.
+Most of the places I have worked, the IV is placed soon after admission, and we also try to get lab work at the same time so you only have to be poked twice.

 That being said, patients can have a say in IV placement.
+Just because hospitals have a routine use of IV’s, doesn’t mean you have to.
 Obviously, the items mentioned above have to have an IV placed, but if you aren’t having any of those things (you plan to labor without an induction or medical pain mangement) you can likely refuse the IV.

 However, in making that choice you are also assuming some risks .